Gross Domestic Product by Industry - Provincial and Territorial (Annual)

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-The provincial GDP measures rely heavily on a wealth of information from various areas of Statistics Canada.
-A large amount of information from various survey divisions within the agency, along with other data, is compiled, integrated and analyzed as part of the complex process of arriving at provincial GDP by industry.
+The GDP measures rely heavily on a wealth of information from various areas of Statistics Canada.
+A large amount of information from various survey divisions within the agency, along with other data, is compiled, integrated and analyzed as part of the complex process of arriving at provincial and territorial GDP by industry.

 The current price estimates of Gross Domestic Product (GDP) at basic prices (or value added) by industry can be measured directly by summing the factor incomes and depreciation or indirectly by deducting the cost of the intermediate goods and services used in the production process from the value of gross production or output.
 For any industry, gross output can be described as the total of all costs, intermediate and factor.
 In some cases, particularly for the non-commercial industries, data on gross outputs are not available and must be estimated indirectly as the sum of total costs.